Land stewardship: The Sonoma Land Trust of California

 The Sonoma Land Trust is a land trust located in Sonoma County, in California.
 Its mission is to take care of the land of Sonoma county and protect its beauty and vitality.
 This means they conserve the natural area and protect its biodiversity and wildlife.
 However, as they say, it is not only about the natural world: land is the heart of the community.
 They are convinced that a healthy environment promotes a healthy community.
 They also aim to make this land accessible to the community and help local farmers.
 Finally, they reach out to school children to increase their experience with sustainable land practices, and actively encourage volunteer participation.
 Though the land trust is a private organisation, it is enabling a protection of nature from unsustainable economic exploitation, while creating benefits freely accessible to the whole community, and offering people the experience of working with nature.

-The Land Stewardship Project of Canada
+The Land Stewardship Centre of Canada

-The Land Stewardship Project is a private, non-profit organisation dedicated to steward farmland, promote sustainable agriculture and to develop sustainable communities.
+The Land Stewardship Centre is a private, non-profit organisation dedicated to steward farmland, promote sustainable agriculture and to develop sustainable communities.
 This organisation has as its core values stewardship, justice and democracy.